LilleJohs/Cosmic_Birefringence/README.md

 # Cosmic Birefringence

 This code reproduces the results of arXiv:2205.xxxxx where Planck and WMAP polarization data are jointly sampled to measure the cosmic birefringence angle.
-The details behind the method of analysis can be found in arXiv:1904.12440, arXiv:2006.15982, arXiv:2011.11254, arXiv:2201.07682 and arXiv:2201.13347.
+The details behind the method of analysis can be found in

+* Y. Minami et al. Simultaneous determination of the cosmic birefringence and miscalibrated polarisation angles from CMB experiments, Progress of Theoreti- cal and Experimental Physics 2019, 083E02 (2019), arXiv:1904.12440 [astro-ph.CO]
+* Y. Minami and E. Komatsu, Progress of Theoretical and Experimental Physics 2020, 103E02 (2020), arXiv:2006.15982 [astro-ph.CO]
+* Y. Minami and E. Komatsu, Phys.
+Rev. Lett.
+125, 221301 (2020), arXiv:2011.11254 [astro-ph.CO]
+* Diego-Palazuelos et al., Phys.
+Rev. Lett.
+128, 091302 (2022), arXiv:2201.07682 [astro-ph.CO]
+* J. R. Eskilt, arXiv preprint (2022), arXiv:2201.13347 [astro-ph.CO]

 # How Do I Run It?

 There is a lot you need before being able to reproduce the results.
-Here, we outline all the steps that need to be done
+Here, we outline all the steps that need to be done.

 ## 1) Getting the data
 First, you need the Planck and WMAP maps.
 The detector split maps of Planck Data Release 4 (NPIPE) can be found on NERSC.